Inevitable manifestation of wiggles in the expansion of the late Universe: Wavelets on top of the standard cosmological model's Hubble radius

 obtained by using \cref{eqn:devdef} in the definition of $q(z)$.
 And, the jerk parameter will oscillate around its constant $\Lambda$CDM value of unity.
-These behaviours are reminiscent of the non-parametric reconstructions in Refs.~\cite{Mukherjee:2020vkx,Mukherjee:2020ytg}.
+These behaviours are reminiscent of the nonparametric reconstructions in Refs.~\cite{Mukherjee:2020vkx,Mukherjee:2020ytg}.